katarinaa19/Walmart-Store-Sales-Forecasting/eda-insights.md

   - The graph reveals a distinct 6-7 day cycle, highlighting a strong weekly pattern.
   - This cycle is very common in retail, e-commerce, and other business scenarios, often reflecting differences in weekend versus weekday behavior or recurring weekly purchasing patterns.

-**Practical Implications:**
-- **Model Choice:**
+**Takeaways on Model Choice:**
 - **Prophet:** Automatically models both yearly and weekly seasonality, making it a strong candidate.
 - **SARIMA / SARIMAX:** These models can handle one or two major seasonalities (such as weekly or yearly), but managing multiple overlapping cycles might be challenging.
 - **Tree Models (LightGBM / XGBoost):** Typically require feature engineering, such as creating sine/cosine transformations to capture each dominant period.

 ![image](https://github.com/user-attachments/assets/f798ec41-3bf3-44ab-b0af-c83a9d05020b)